bartificer/programming-by-stealth/docs/pbs68.md

 </nav>
 ```

-Note that you’ll find this example an all the others below in the file `pbs68a.html` in [this instalment’s ZIP](https://www.bartbusschots.ie/s/wp-content/uploads/2018/12/pbs68.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs68.zip).
+Note that you’ll find this example and all the others below in the file `pbs68a.html` in [this instalment’s ZIP](https://www.bartbusschots.ie/s/wp-content/uploads/2018/12/pbs68.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs68.zip).

 ![](../assets/pbs68/Screenshot-2018-12-16-at-11.03.44.png)

-A basic nav like this could almost be described as un-styled, it’s just a left-aligned horizontal list of links with very generous padding.
+A basic nav like this could almost be described as unstyled.
+It’s just a left-aligned horizontal list of links with very generous padding.
 You can add basic styling to your navs using the standard Bootstrap utility classes.
 The [flex utilities](http://getbootstrap.com/docs/4.1/utilities/flex/) are particularly relevant since Bootstrap navs are flex boxes!

 Here’s a first practical example: